Bluevine Reviews

 Does Bluevine do a hard pull on your credit?

-If you’re an LLC or corporation, Bluevine will only perform a soft credit check, which doesn’t affect your credit score.
+If you’re an LLC or corporation, Bluevine will only perform a soft credit check when you apply, which doesn’t affect your credit score.

 How hard is it to get approved for a Bluevine line of credit?